x1mdev/Python/README.md

 # PHP

-- Notess , this file creates a token with malicious scripts inside when run.
+- api_to_shell.php , this file creates a token with malicious scripts inside when run.